I know from experience that, if left untreated, laryngitis can permanently damage your voice.

 As a teacher, I want to offer some additional advice for fellow voice 'over-users' .. and those whose voice is fundamental to their job.

-Advice for Teachers with Laryngitis
+Survival Strategies for Teachers with Laryngitis

 According to the speech therapists I have seen, the best thing I can do to prevent further cases of laryngitis is to stop teaching altogether.
 Many teachers are forced out of their jobs due to reoccurring throat and voice problems.